0fca/pika-core/README.md

 * Permanent download links,
 * Downloading folder as zip files,
 * Easy to use file view with on-write searching and interactive navigation path on the top, sorting by type: folders and files.
-* Partially addedd icons in file view.
+* Partially addedd icons in file view,
+* Uploading files to public part of the filesystem,
+* Other registration forms(there is no possibility to log in via Google at the moment),

 *Planned features*
-* Other registration forms,
 * Online video watching,
 * Other archive formats(possibly 7-zip, tar.gz),
 * Bookmarks - so you will be able to easily find the same resource in Pika Cloud any time,
-* Uploading files to public part of the filesystem.

 ### Technical information ###
 *Technology stack*